pjsimba16/TrackingAsia-EAI/README.md

 - EAI_script.py: Current Python script used for the executable.
 Can be ran using CLI.
 - TrackingAsia_code_overview.pptx: Quick rundown of the code behind the EAI program.
 - installation_pre_read.ipynb: Installation guide.
+- requirements.txt: Contains required packages to install before running the code for the first time.

 ---